 This was considered in respect of application no. 1042166 only .

-The Assistant Commissioner considered that average consumers are unlikely to understand IWATCH, when applied to monitors or monitoring devices, as describing or indicating the nature of those goods or some attribute they possess.
-She was therefore of the view that the IWATCH mark only alludes to a characteristic of monitors and monitoring devices, particularly where they have an internet related feature.
-Therefore, she found that IWATCH is not descriptive and does not fall foul of s.18(1)(c) of the Act .
+The average consumers were unlikely to understand IWATCH, when applied to monitors or monitoring devices, as describing or indicating the nature of those goods or some attribute they possess.
+The IWATCH mark only alluded to a characteristic of monitors and monitoring devices, particularly where they have an internet related feature.
+IWATCH was not descriptive and did not fall foul of s.18(1)(c) of the Act .

 Section 18(1)(d) – signs or indications that have become customary

-The Assistant Commissioner found that the evidence did not support a finding that IWATCH has become customary in the current language or in the bona fide and established practices of trade for the opposed goods covered by application no. 1042166 .
+The evidence did not support a finding that IWATCH has become customary in the current language or in the bona fide and established practices of trade for the opposed goods covered by application no. 1042166 .

-The Assistant Commissioner upheld Apple’s submissions that it had shown acquired distinctiveness under s 18(2) .
+Apple had shown acquired distinctiveness under s 18(2) .
 Further, because of differences in language between s.
-18(2) and the equivalent UK provision, she considered that she was not bound by the decision of Justice Arnold in the UK High Court on a similar issue .
+18(2) and the equivalent UK provision, the Commissioner was not bound by the decision of the UK High Court between the same parties on a similar issue .

 Apple Inc. v Arcadia Trading Ltd EWHC 440; Le Cordon Bleu v Commissioner of Trade Marks NZHC 724 referred to.

 Trade mark registration no. 161671 in class 9.

 Trade mark registration no. 166247 in class 14.

 Trade mark registration no. 982903 in class 14.